 ‘No, sorry.
 I’ve already committed to the shift, can’t let my boss down,’ I said, playing the responsible young person card, then followed up with the fatal blow.
 ‘And I’ve got to keep the shifts up, make sure I can keep paying the rent on time.’

 ‘Yes, good boy.
-Very responsible,’ said Sharon, nodding.
+Very responsible,’ Sharon said, nodding.
 ‘Well, I’d better let you get to work.’

 ‘Have a good day, Mrs – Sharon,’ I said, careful to emphasise the second syllable, then turned to go.